zhangyazhong/verdictdb/docs/how-to-add-driver.md

 #### 2.4.
 Add the driver in Dbms.java

-In *getInstance()* function under *Dbms* class, there is an if-else-if statements for instantiating a correct driver for the given database:
+In *getInstance()* function under *Dbms* class, there are if-else-if statements for instantiating a correct driver for the given database:

 ```java
     protected static Dbms getInstance(VerdictContext vc, String dbName, String host, String port, String schema,